Caleb-Brunson-SC/CSCE240H-Spring2023-Caleb/project/prog1-extractor/doc/report.md

 * formatOutputFile()
     * Returns void
     * Creates an output file for a given input file in the test directory
+    * Adds a tab indentation to the beginning of the first line of a paragraph

 #### How to Use The Program
 The program will complete automatically once it is run.
 However, non-empty .txt files must be present in the data directory for the program to operate successfully.